 The interdisciplinary minor in neuroscience is compatible with any major as well as study abroad.
-The curriculum offers multiple different points of entry for students, starting with the 100-level interdisciplinary Introduction to Neuroscience, or at the intermediate level through courses in the biology or psychology departments.
-Through it, students gain appreciation of how concepts and methods from multiple disciplines across the sciences, social sciences, and humanities are applied to understand complex problems.
+The curriculum offers multiple different points of entry, starting with the 100-level interdisciplinary Introduction to Neuroscience, or at the intermediate level through courses in the biology or psychology departments.
+Through it, you will gain an appreciation of how concepts and methods from multiple disciplines across the sciences, social sciences, and humanities are applied to understand complex problems.

 Neuroscience Diversity, Equity, and Inclusion Statement

 - The program is flexible and compatible with any major, as well as semester away and study abroad programs.

 - Students are provided with advising based on individual goals and a faculty-designed template, and have the opportunity to submit their individualized program proposals twice annually to the Center for Interdisciplinary Studies for review and approval.

 - The Holy Cross faculty boasts more than a dozen members in five different departments (biology, chemistry, mathematics and computer science, philosophy, and psychology) who teach neuroscience-related courses and/or involve students in neuroscience-related research.

 - Holy Cross students present their research annually at regional and national neuroscience conferences and have had their work published in peer-reviewed journals along with their faculty mentors.